F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

       :widths: 25 25 200
       :header-rows: 1

-      * - TS Version
+      * - Version
         - Property
         - Description

       * - 1.19
         - **compressionType**
         - Sets the type of compression.
 Be sure to see :ref:`Memory usage spikes<splunkmem>` in the Troubleshooting section for information on the **compressionType** property.
-When set to **none**, this property stops TS from compressing data before sending it to Splunk, which can help reduce memory usage.
+When set to **none**, this property stops BIG-IP TS from compressing data before sending it to Splunk, which can help reduce memory usage.

 **IMPORTANT**: The following declaration includes the additional properties shown in the table.
 If you attempt to use this declaration on a previous version, it will fail.
 On previous versions, remove the highlighted line(s), and the comma from the previous line.